-As a next step we cap the circles $\bsGamma$ with disks and place a basepoint in the middle of each disk.
+As a next step we cap all boundary component of $\Sigma'$ with disks and place a basepoint in the middle of each disk.
 We thus obtain a multipointed Heegaard diagram $\HH$ for $M$.
 We could equivalently have obtained $\HH$ from $\HH^L$ and $\HH^R$ by gluing $\Sigma^L$ to $\Sigma^R$ along the entire $A_\epsilon^L$ and $A_\epsilon^R$ and placing a basepoint in the middle of each component of $A_\epsilon^L=-A_\epsilon^R$.
 Now we are ready to state the precise gluing statement:

 \begin{theorem}[Gluing] As above, let $(M, \xi)$ denote the manifold constructed by gluing foliated open books along their compatible boundaries, and let $\HH$ be the multipointed Heegaard diagram formed by capping the discs on the resulting sutured Heegaard diagram $\HH'$.
-Then $\HH$ is adapted to an open book $(S,h)$ for $(M, \xi)$ and the box-tensor product $x_A\boxtimes x_D$ agrees with the generator $\mathbf{x}$ representing the multipointed contact invariant for $(M,\xi)$. \end{theorem}
+Then $\HH$ is adapted to an open book $(S,h)$ for $(M, \xi)$ and the box tensor product $\x_A\boxtimes \x_D$ agrees with the generator $\mathbf{x}$ representing the multipointed contact invariant for $(M,\xi)$. \end{theorem}

 Since our goal is to show that $\HH$ is a multipointed Heegaard diagram compatible with an open book for $(M, \xi)$, we will continue to keep track of the union $B = B^L\cup B^R\subset \Sigma=\Sigma^L\cup_{A^L=- A^R} \Sigma^R$ of the two original bindings.
 Observe that $B$ splits $\Sigma$ into two ``pages", namely $S' \coloneqq S_{\epsilon}^L\cup_{A_\epsilon^L=-A^\epsilon_R} S_{\epsilon}^R$, and $S'' \coloneqq S_0^L\cup_{A_0^L=-A^0_0} S_0^R$.